 Academic Programs Vocational Nursing

-Midland College offers Vocational Nursing Programs on the Midland Campus and through the Williams Regional Technical Training Center (WRTTC) in Ft.
+Midland College offers Vocational Nursing Programs on the Midland Campus and through our branch campus, the Williams Regional Technical Training Center (WRTTC) in Ft.
 Stockton.

 The Vocational Nursing Program is a one-year (12 month) program leading to a certificate.
 Satisfactory completion of the program qualifies the individual to apply to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) which in turn, allows the individual to become licensed to practice as a vocational nurse.
 The curriculum prepares the graduate to work in an acute or long term care facility, nursing agency or physician’s office.

 The US Department of Education requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
 Midland College is committed to creating an educated workforce by offering occupational programs that lead to gainful employment.

 MC Health Sciences Division Secretary

 Room 206, Davidson Family Health Science Bldg (DHHS), MC Main Campus